akhandsiingh/SystemDesign/README.md

-This repository contains system design solutions explained from a fresher / SDE-1 perspective, focusing on clarity, correctness, and real-world constraints.
+This repository contains system design solutions explained from a fresher focusing on clarity, correctness, and real-world constraints.

 ## 🎯 What This Repository Covers